 Practice and Games

-The Assistant coach is there to assist the head coach.
+Assistant coaches are there to assist the head coach.
 Assistant coaches do not make team decisions or create situations that are in conflict with the head coach.
 They work at the discretion of the head coach.
 Responsibilities include:

 - Assisting with practices